ultralytics/ultralytics/docs/datasets/classify/index.md

 |-- ...
 ```

 In this folder structure, the `root` directory contains one subdirectory for each class in the dataset.
-Each subdirectory is named after the corresponding class and contains all of the images for that class.
+Each subdirectory is named after the corresponding class and contains all the images for that class.
 Each image file is named uniquely and is typically in a common image file format such as JPEG or PNG.

 ** Example **